TGAC/grassroots-api/docs/readme.md

 ### Services

-[GIS Services](services_lib.md "Services guide") are the components that are accessed by the user to perform various tasks.
+[GrassrootsIS Services](services_lib.md "Services guide") are the components that are accessed by the user to perform various tasks.

 ### Support libraries